nostack-dev/minitemplate/README.md

 ./lib/convert.sh
 ```

-This would read all html files in `lib/input` and output them as self contained components in `lib/output/`.
+This would read all html files in `lib/input` and output them as self-contained components in `lib/output/`.

 To generate a custom component from provided HTML: